 Member of the Executive Committee, the Performance, Investment & Finance Committee and the Quality Assurance Committee

 NB.
 Also Executive Director of HR / OD and Board Member at Liverpool Community Health NHS Trust.

-Trish Bennett, Director of Integration
+Trish Bennett, Executive Director of Nursing and Operations

 Trish was appointed as a non-voting member of the Board from 1 August 2016.

 Trish has worked in the NHS for over 30 years in various nursing leadership positions in Leeds, Liverpool and Manchester in both provider and commissioning roles and joined Mersey Care from NHS England, were she was the Director of Nursing for the Lancashire & Greater Manchester Sub Region responsible for professional nurse leadership, oversight and leadership to safeguarding adults and children, clinical leadership to the transformation service change programmes.

 In her previous rolesTrish has been responsible for the professional leadership of the Merseyside nursing workforce.
 She was also responsible for service improvement, incorporating quality and safety, safeguarding, resilience and emergency planning, continuing healthcare, equality and diversity, Choose and Book, children’s commissioning, mental health, urgent care, dementia, offender health and substance misuse.

 Member of the Executive Committee and attends both the Performance, Investment & Finance Committee and the Quality Assurance Committee.